504 plan

 Modeling

-The first phase of explicit instruction in which the teacher demonstrates and articulates for students what they are expected to do when applying a particular skill or strategy.
+Modeling is the first phase of explicit instruction in which the teacher demonstrates and explains for students how to apply a particular skill or strategy.

 Morpheme

-The smallest part of a word that has meaning (e.g., “the” is a single morpheme; “pretest” has two morphemes- “pre” meaning before, and “test”).
+A morpheme is the smallest part of a word that has meaning (e.g., “the” is a single morpheme; “pretest” has two morphemes: “pre,” meaning before, and “test”).

 Morphology